|

 RACKET MAKING

-hand making and designing rackets which he sold in small quantities to
+and hand making and designing rackets which he made in small quantities.
+He

 experimented with different designs giving many rackets to friends and